 Advisory Faculty: Jemimah Young, Ph.D.

-Dr. Jemimah Young is an associate professor and the academic program chair of Multicultural Education in the Department of Teaching, Learning and Culture at Texas A&M University.
+Jemimah Young serves as the Assistant Vice President for Faculty Affairs, Associate Professor in the Department of Teaching, Learning and Culture, and Presidential Impact Fellow at Texas A&M University.

 Advisory Faculty: Michelle Kwok, Ph.D.